magic5644/codeLineCounter/README.md

 Since version `1.0.2` it also check duplications in the code.
 Since version `1.2.0` it also generate duplication report.

 All the results are exported to CSV or JSON files.
-A Graph of dependency is also generated. (dot file graphviz format)
+A Graph of dependency is also generated. (dot file Graphviz format)

 ## Features